onja-org/w2_js_foundations/02_js_scripting.md

 In our next session, we'll dive deeper into **data types and operators** - understanding exactly how JavaScript thinks about different kinds of information and what operations you can perform on them.

+Later today, we'll also explore JavaScript in the **browser console** - seeing how the same language works in a different environment.
+You'll start to understand how Node.js (running on your computer) and browser JavaScript are related but serve different purposes.

 You'll understand why `"5" + "3"` gives a different result than `5 + 3`, and how to use this knowledge to build even more powerful programs.

 Great work!
-You're officially scripting with JavaScript! 🎉
+You're officially scripting with JavaScript on your own computer! 🎉